 In the diet, vitamin K2 is predominantly found in animal food, that is, in meat, liver, eggs, dairy products, but also in fermented soy products, cheese and sauerkraut.

 In animal food, the content of vitamin K2 is predominantly MK-4, whereas bacteria predominantly produce the MK-7 form.

 Fruits and vegetables that nourish the bowel's benign bacteria predominantly contains vitamin K1 versus vitamin K2.
 However, these intestinal bacteria produce a little vitamin K2, although the amount is insufficient to cover the body's needs.
 A fiber-rich diet benefits the body's benign bacteria.

-The EU Food Safety Agency (EFSA) has evaluated the evidence behind the product's content of vitamin K and has acknowledged the following statements:
+The European Food Safety Authority (EFSA) has evaluated the evidence behind vitamin K and has acknowledged the following claims: